- Pink marks should fade away within 20 to 30 minutes.

 - Make sure the straps are snug so your child’s feet don’t slip out.

 Most parents are very excited to be done with the casting portion of their child’s clubfoot treatment.
 However, it is important to remember that in order to maintain the correction that was achieved through casting, continued treatment is necessary.

-In this next phase of treatment, your child will be wearing Ponseti sandals which are attached to a foot abduction bar, also called a Denis Browne Bar.
+In this next phase of treatment, your child will be wearing Ponseti sandals which are attached to a foot abduction bar.

 After the final cast is removed, your child will be fit with the sandals and bar.
 The bar width will be approximately the width of your child’s shoulders.
 Your child’s doctor will prescribe the amount of external rotation (turning out) of your child’s feet.
 Commonly, the rotation is set at 70 degrees for the clubfoot or clubfeet and 40 degrees if there is a non-affected foot.

 - Bend your child’s knee and place their foot into the first sandal.
 The buckle should be on the inside of the foot.

 - Keep your thumb across the instep to hold the heel in place.

 - Tighten the middle strap first (this keeps the heel down in the sandal), then tighten the other two straps.
 The straps should be snug enough to keep the foot in the sandal.

 - Look through the opening in the heel to make sure the heel is down or almost down in the sandal.
 If the heel isn’t down, try re-applying the sandal.